pwcremin/react-native-watson/README.md

 ### Manually link

-Copy RNBluemix.m and RNBluemix.swift from node_modules/react-native-watson/ios into your project.
+Copy RNWatson.m and RNWatson.swift from node_modules/react-native-watson/ios into your project.
 You will be prompted to create a bridging header.
 Accept and place the below into the header:

 ```obj-c
 #import <React/RCTBridgeModule.h>